 The photo in this post is of defendants from the International Military Tribunal for the Far East, better known as the Tokyo Tribunal.
 It was set up following WWII to try Japanese perpetrators of crimes against humanity and war crimes.
 In comparison to the infamous Nuremberg Tribunal where senior Nazi officials were put on trial, the Tokyo Tribunal has escaped sufficient analysis and debate.
 On this blog I hope to discuss some of the issues surrounding international criminal justice and conflicts that escape the attention they deserve.

-While this post will often explicitly or implicitly deal with legal matters, this is not a law blog.
+While this blog will often explicitly or implicitly deal with legal matters, this is not a law blog.
 Instead, the focus here will be on the politics of international law and transitional justice and how they relate to the dynamics of violent political conflicts.
 I hope to touch on ongoing debates about human rights, international criminal law, transitional justice, conflict resolution and peacebuilding.

 There is still a lot of work to be done to get this blog up to speed but I hope to produce material regularly in the very near future.
 I hope you enjoy the blog and thanks for taking the time to read!